-- Check out the Security section for additional information about BlueConic and Security
+- Review the Security section for additional information about BlueConic and Security.

 - Understand and follow the principle of least privilege.
-Err on the side of caution and try to remove users, roles, channels and other permissions as much as possible, you can always add them back.
+Err on the side of caution and try to remove users, roles, channels, and other permissions as much as possible.
+You can always add them back as needed.

-Check user management, especially be aware of the following:
+Check user management, and be aware of the following:

-- Verify who currently has user management rights, and minimize the number of users that can create or update rights for other users.
+- Verify who currently has user management rights, and minimize the number of users who can create or update rights for other users.

-- Verify which users can access a domain and remove access to domains not necessary.
+- Verify which users can access a domain and remove access to domains that are not necessary.

 - Verify if a user is still active in the organization, and if not remove the user.

-- Also, sort on 'last login' in user overview, and consider removing users that have not been active for quite a while.
+- Also, sort on 'last login' in user overview, and consider removing users who have not been active for quite a while.
 You can always add them back.

 Verify the roles in BlueConic and make sure to understand the permissions, and what role has what permissions.
-Especially be aware of the following permissions:
+Be especially aware of the following permissions:

-- User management (this gives users the power to add or remove roles & users, so, the less people have this power, the better)
+- User management: Gives users the power to add or remove roles and users, so, the fewer people who have this power, the better.

-- Connections (connections are used to transfer bulk profile data to and from BlueConic, so they are a bit more sensitive of data leaks)
+- Connections: Used to transfer bulk profile data to and from BlueConic, so they are a bit more sensitive to data leaks.

-- Plugins (users can add or remove plugins.
-Plugins can change functionality in BlueConic, so be careful to assign this to a user)
+- Plugins: Users can add or remove plugins.
+Plugins can change functionality in BlueConic, so be careful when assigning this to a user.

 Check the Privacy tab for settings that might be relevant, especially: